-Employers have an obligation to provide workplaces that are free from discrimination and harassment (including sexual harassment).
+Employers have a positive obligation to ensure the health and safety of workers, this includes psychological health.
+All employees have a right to a workplace that is free from discrimination and harassment, including sexual harassment.
 You must take reasonable steps to prevent or minimise these behaviours in your workplace.

 Unlawful discrimination means treating one person or group of people less favourably than another, or causing them disadvantage, in certain circumstances.

 Discrimination can occur pre-employment, during employment and at the time of termination of employment.

 Workplace harassment is unwelcome conduct that is not wanted or asked for; offends, intimidates or humiliates the person concerned and is based on one of the grounds for unlawful discrimination – such as a person’s race, age, religion, disability, sexual orientation, gender, etc. It can be physical, verbal or non-verbal conduct.

 Sexual harassment is ‘harassment’ of a sexual nature and is the most common form of harassment.
 It includes but is not limited to: inappropriate sexual connotations in conversations; sexual advances both verbal and physical; unwanted physical contact; sexual jokes; sending sexual images; unwelcome comments or questions about a person’s sex life; and much more, including sexual assault.